mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 # Building it

-A couple months ago, I'd watched Wolf Hall, a miniseries about Henry VIII and Anne Boleyn.
-His difficulty in acquiring a divorce and wars with France made me confused: why was he not on good terms with the Pope?
-Was his sister not married to the king of France, discouraging war?
+A couple months ago I'd watched Wolf Hall, a miniseries about Henry VIII and Anne Boleyn.
+His wars difficulty in acquiring a divorce made me confused: why were some Christian rulers on poor terms with the Pope?

-I'd been building a list of similar questions for a while:
+I'd been collecting similar questions for a while:

 * What was the Diet of Worms, and why have we never heard of Worms since?
-* Who were the Jacobites, Orleanists, Bonapartists?
-Do you stop being a Pretender if the nation dissolves?
+* Who were the Jacobites, Orleanists, and Bonapartists?
-* What is a dauphine, infanta, stadtholder, or archduke?
+* What happened to all of these powerful houses - are they a relic of the past, or are they still active today?
+* What are dauphines, infantas, stadtholders, and archdukes?

 <img src="assets/img/monarchs/europe_500.png" />

 What happened to these tribes?
-Where is Mercia today?
-Are "Anglo-Saxons" still the dominant heritage of England?
+What is Mercia or Northumbria today?
+How were Normans different from Anglo-Saxons?

 ## Design

-First, I wanted to show each **monarch**: their image, name, and years in power.
+First, I wanted to show info about each monarch: their image, name, and years in power.
 I also wanted to cover their house, wars, and religion.
-Last, I wanted to show themes that came from them, such as Henry VIII's promulgation of the 'Divine right of kings'.
-This was important, because it directly led to the separation of the Church of England from Rome.
+Last, I wanted to show themes that came from them, such as Henry VIII's notion of 'Divine right of kings'.
+This was important because it led to the separation of the church from Rome.
 If I could show events taking place concurrently in _other_ countries as well, that would tell a great story.

 <!-- Speaking of houses, I noticed some similarities across countries.
 There were Habsburgs in the Holy Roman Empire, Austria, and Spain.
 There were Bourbons in France and, interestingly, also Spain.
 Therefore, something interesting must have happened in Spain, I thought.